Avalanche Express

-Avalanche Express is a 1979 Cold War adventure thriller film starring Lee Marvin, Robert Shaw, Maximilian Schell, and Linda Evans and produced and directed by Mark Robson.
+Avalanche Express is a 1979 adventure thriller film starring Lee Marvin, Robert Shaw, Maximilian Schell and Linda Evans, and produced and directed by Mark Robson.
 The plot is about the struggle over a defecting Soviet general.
 The screenplay by Abraham Polonsky was based on a 1977 novel by Colin Forbes.
-It was the last film for both Shaw and Robson, who each died in 1978.
+It was the last film for Shaw and Robson, who both died during production in 1978.